Mixer

 When the Mixer is open, you will see a channel strip for the Master track and for every track in your project.

-Track Channels Below the Master Track, each track has its own channel strip with the following controls:
+Below the Master track, each track has its own channel strip with the following controls:

 * Fader: Controls the track's volume.
 Drag the fader up or down to adjust the level.
 Double-click the fader to reset it to 0 dB.